Guide to Fjord Norway

 Amazing self-drive experiences

-Take a self-drive tour and follow the national routes along the fjords and stop by some unique views of the fjords and landscape.
+Take a self-drive tour follow the national routes along the fjords and stop by some unique views of the fjords and landscape.
 Some of the most famous sights and attractions are the Pulpit Rock, Ørnesvingen, Gudbrandsjuvet, Trollstigplatået, Våringsfossen waterfall and the Seven Sisters waterfalls by the Geirangerfjorden.

 One of the most recommended scenery routes goes from the city Voss, where you can drive down through the amazing and beautiful Nærøydalen Valley via Northern Europe`s steepest road "Stalheimskleiva".
 Thoroughly recommended is to make a stop at Stalheim Hotel which has a fantastic panorama view of the fjords, before the road ends in Gudvangen.